 - Change the original decision you we were given

 Your award cannot be reduced or taken away.

 Step:3 – Independent Review – Scottish Public Services Ombudsman (SPSO)

 If you are unhappy with the council’s decision, you can ask the Scottish Public Services Ombudsman (SPSO) for an independent review.
 Before contacting the SPSO you will have already applied to the Scottish Welfare Fund and received your First Tier Review decision letter.
 The SPSO is not part of the council.

 - You can ask for an independent review only after the council has given you their decision on their review.
-The council will send you a letter that tells you about contacting the SPSO.
+The council will send you a First Review decision letter that tells you about contacting the SPSO.

 - You should ask the SPSO for an independent review within one month of the first tier review decision.
 In some circumstances you may be able to ask for a review after this.
 You should contact the SPSO for advice